 The Denver Children’s Advocacy Center offers children and families access to services along a continuum of care that includes prevention, early intervention, crisis response, forensic interviews, mental health treatment, and family support services.

-Reaching HOPE provides compassionate mental health services that help trauma survivors end the intergenerational cycle of violence through a wide range of trauma-informed services such as wellness and prevention, trauma recovery, evaluations, and training and supervision.
+Reaching HOPE provides compassionate mental health services that help trauma survivors end the intergenerational cycle of violence through a wide range of trauma-informed services including individual and family therapy, psychological evaluations, animal assisted therapy, as well as training and supervision.

 If you or someone you know is in immediate danger or seriously injured, call 911 or ask someone to call for you.
 The 911 call operator will stay on the line with you until a police officer arrives to help you.